 When we consider the most dangerous snakes in the world, the black mamba stands alone at the top of the list.
 Now, some people are going to disagree.
-After all, the black mamba isn’t the most venomous snake and it doesn’t kill as many people as other snakes like Indian cobra or Russell’s viper.
+After all, the black mamba isn’t the most venomous snake, and it doesn’t kill as many people as other snakes such as the Indian cobra or Russell’s viper.

 Those statistics aren’t what we’re looking at in this case.
-Instead, we’re going to focus on the rare combination of physical characteristics, venom, and hunting prowess of this incredible snake that makes it so deadly to human beings.
-Discover what makes the black mamba the worst snake that a person can run into in the wild.
+Instead, we’re going to focus on the rare combination of physical characteristics, venom, and hunting prowess of this incredible snake, if it were to bite a human being.

 Black Mamba’s Venom Makes It the World’s Most Dangerous Snake